 The Temple Viper aka Wagler’s Viper (Tropidolaemus wagleri) is an arboreal and nocturnal viper found in the forests of SE Asia.
 They display sexual dimorphism: The females are much larger (up to 1 m), and distictively patterned (the patterns may vary across their range).
 The males are much smaller and thinner, and have simpler patterns, if at all.
-Unlike many species in Viperidae, this species gives live birth (ovoviviparous).
+Like most species of the vipers, they are live bearing.
 They are generally sluggish and deliberate in their movements, but strike quickly when taking out prey.
 They possess a rather potent venom.

 The Eastern SandViper (Vipera ammodytes meridionalis) is a venomous snake found in Greece and Turkey.
 They reach a total length of up to ~70 cm.
 As with other “true vipers” (non-pit vipers), they are egg laying.

 The stunningly beautiful Russell’s Viper (Daboia russelli) is the snake credited with the most bites and human deaths each year.
 Despite its shy and retiring nature preferring to blend in with its habitat, it is often stepped over and upon by humans with which it often lives in close proximity.
 It is often found in grasslands and the fields where crops are grown where it feeds upon rodents.

 Rusell’s Viper spotted by Project Noah member Rivu Ghorai.

 That’s Not A Worm: Endangered Ocellate Mountain Vipers Born At Saint Louis Zoo